Regr4tor/Regr4tor/README.md

 ## Greetings !

  __ Call me Pantalone, Regrator or Average! __

+ __ im from germany , i can speak german , english and a little bit of french !

 _ Any Pronouns , they/them are preffered tho . __

 __ Socials :

 Discord : 9thharbinger

 My [Pronouns.page!]()